 Tena Sapp, General Accounting Supervisor

-My main challenge thus far working from home has been to ensure retiree benefits continue to be paid timely and accurately.
-My role in this large process starts several days prior to the date benefits are paid, and includes reviewing manual changes in benefits, ensuring deductions are paid to vendors (state and federal taxes, MCHCP, MOSERS insurance, etc), and confirming our bank has received the full and proper payment file for our retirees' direct deposits – $58.7 million in monthly benefit payments!
+My main objective thus far working from home has been to ensure retiree benefits continue to be paid timely and accurately.
+My role in this large process starts several days prior to the date benefits are paid, and includes reviewing manual changes in benefits, ensuring deductions are paid to vendors (state and federal taxes, MCHCP, MOSERS insurance, etc), and confirming our bank has received the full and proper payment file for our retirees' direct deposits – $72.2 million in monthly benefit payments!

 My new “co-workers” weren’t usually too noisy, but every once in a while, they made quite a racket!
 I also took on homeschooling a 4th grader and 8 thgrader.
 Keeping track of their schoolwork and class meetings was exhausting!
 We are all ready to get back to normal.